 An oracle is a function that produces axioms on the fly.
 Logically, this is an instance of the axiom rule (figure 2.2), but there is an operational difference.
-The system always records oracle invocations within derivations of theorems by a unique tag.
+The inference kernel records oracle invocations within derivations of theorems by a unique tag.
+This also includes implicit type-class reasoning via the order-sorted algebra of class relations and type arities (see also instantiation and instance).